 - Nuisance Complaints Procedure and Form (PDF)

-If you have questions about the registration or exemption process, contact the Department of Permits, Approvals and Inspections at 410-887-6060 or firstname.lastname@example.org.
+If you have questions about the registration or exemption process, email the Department of Permits, Approvals and Inspections at firstname.lastname@example.org or call 410-887-6060.